Let me set the scene for you.

 I’m currently typing this to you whilst sat on the sofa in the baggiest jumper I could find and the comfiest joggers I own.

-My feet are aching from all the treadmill running I’ve been doing lately so they are soaking in a foot spa that is on the bubble setting.
+My feet are aching, so they are soaking in a foot spa that is on the bubble setting.
 It is filled with warm water, my go-to Extra Virgin Raw Coconut Oil, and of course, my favourite Essential Oil Blends .
-I have an UberEats delivery on its way and a packet of Sweet and Salty Propercorn next to me to keep me occupied while I wait.
+I have an UberEats delivery on its way and a packet of popcorn next to me to keep me going while I wait.

 What is spiritual self-love?